 La Universidad Carlos III (Carlos Tercero) was founded in 1989 and is one of Madrid’s newest public universities.
 Located just outside of the city, it boasts excellent facilities with a dynamic and young intellectual community made up of renowned professors.
 BC students may enroll in “Cursos de Estudios Hispánicos” (CEH) for American students and may also enroll in regular university courses (Grados) to be selected from a range of disciplines.
 Carlos III is good for students looking to take classes in business, economics, communications, political science, international studies, sociology, gender studies and math.

-The BC on-site coordinator organizes an orientation program upon arrival in Madrid.
+The BC resident director organizes an orientation program upon arrival in Madrid.
 The orientation includes tours of the city and universities and provides practical information about living in Madrid.
 Universities conduct proficiency exams at this time for appropriate placement in their respective university classes.

 In addition to regular university course work, BC students are strongly encouraged to take the Spanish culture course taught by the BC resident director.
 The course integrates field trips with class work and is designed to improve language skills.
 Students can be assigned tutors to assist with discipline-specific university classes.

 For students with Intermediate II or above, you are required to do the Spanish-language track.
 Students can take up to two courses in English, the rest will be in Spanish.
 All students with Intermediate I or below are eligible for the English Language Track.

 **English Language Track at Carlos III